-6 1999E7: " thinly disguised prejudices against the Muslim faith of most Turks ...combined to keep Ankara outside Europe ..."; 1999E13: " a long history of stereotyping of Turks as un-European "; 1999E15: " Frequently heard around EU conclaves was the racially tinged argument that the 'Turks aren't Europeans' ".
+^{6 1999}E7: " thinly disguised prejudices against the Muslim faith of most Turks ...combined to keep Ankara outside Europe ... "; 1999E13: " a long history of stereotyping of Turks as un-European "; 1999E15: " Frequently heard around EU conclaves was the racially tinged argument that the 'Turks aren't Europeans' ".

-$^{^{7}}$ 1999E1 " Turkey has finally been invited ", 1999E2 " the EU finally answered with a conditional invitation for eventual full membership ", 1999E4 " Europe at last ready to welcome Turkey ", 1999E 13 " Turkey had at last been admitted as a candidate for membership "
+7 1999E1 " Turkey has finally been invited ", 1999E2 " the EU finally answered with a conditional invitation for eventual full membership ", 1999E4 " Europe at last ready to welcome Turkey ", 1999E 13 " Turkey had at last been admitted as a candidate for membership "

-The "civilization" focal issue is extensively covered in the articles.
-For the Egyptian newspapers, the event demonstrates Turkey's eagerness to adopt the civilizing characteristics of Europe such as democracy, liberalism, and economic development (1999A1; 1999A2).
-In contrast, the US texts point to Europe and Turkey as overlapping or coexisting civilizations.
-While some articles emphasize Turkey's liminal position "straddling the fault line between Europe and Asia, West and East, Christianity and Islam" (1999E1), Turkey is also depicted as a positive "other" located mostly in Asia (1999E12) or in the Middle East (1999E2).
-For instance, 1999E3 argues, "an overture to Turkey would enhance the union's image as a multicultural alliance embracing diversity", and 1999E7 and 1999E13 refer to the brief 15th century "synthesis of Ottoman and Western cultures" as "one of the high points of world civilization".
-1999E11 further stresses the civilizational implications a potential consolidation of the Turkish-Greek rapprochement and states it "could have a calming influence in the Balkans" and demonstrates "there is no reason why Muslims and Orthodox Christians should be fighting old battles".
+The "civilization" focal issue is extensively covered in the media.
+For Egyptian newspapers, the event demonstrates Turkey's eagerness to adopt the civilizing characteristics of Europe such as democracy, liberalism, and economic development (1999A1; 1999A2).
+US texts point to Europe and Turkey as overlapping or coexisting civilizations.
+While some articles emphasise Turkey's liminal position "straddling the fault line between Europe and Asia, West and East, Christianity and Islam" (1999E1), Turkey is also depicted as a positive "other" located mostly in Asia (1999E12) or in the Middle East (1999E2).
+Articles insist, "an overture to Turkey would enhance the union's image as a multicultural alliance embracing diversity" (1999E3), or refer to the brief 15th century "synthesis of Ottoman and Western cultures" as "one of the high points of world civilization"(1999E13).
+1999E11 further stresses the civilizational implications a potential consolidation of the Turkish-Greek rapprochement; it "could have a calming influence in the Balkans" and demonstrate "there is no reason why Muslims and Orthodox Christians should be fighting old battles".

-The civilizational undertone of most US articles, which adopt a highly Americentric stance, directly feeds into the second focal issue, "status in international society".
+The civilizational undertone of most US articles directly feeds into the second focal issue, "status in international society".
 Described as a "vital geographic bridge between Europe, Asia and the Middle East" (1999E4), a "bulwark against hostile regimes in Iran and Iraq" (1999E15) and "an honest broker between Europe and the Muslim world" (1999E11), Turkey is represented by most articles as a crucial strategic asset for both the EU and the protection of US interests - "a stalwart member of the NATO [North Atlantic Treaty Organization] alliance that staved off the Soviet Union for decades", (1999E1).
-The Georgian texts perceive the EU as a union of developed countries, while Turkey is not as developed as the EU, "In case of Turkey joining the European Union, the EU has to put a lot of efforts into making Turkey as developed as the EU countries" (1999G1).
+The Georgian texts view the EU as a union of developed countries, while Turkey is not as developed as the EU - "In case of Turkey joining the European Union, the EU has to put a lot of efforts into making Turkey as developed as the EU countries" (1999G1).
 The Georgian press also perceives Turkey as an occupier of part of Cyprus that is not willing to withdraw its army, which is unacceptable for the EU.

 Regarding the focal issue of "state-citizen relations", the Egyptian, Georgian and US texts tend to consider Turkey as inferior in terms of political, economic, human and ethnic minority rights.
-The Egyptian and American texts additionally claim the "candidate status" incentivizes Turkey to democratize.
-The Egyptian press presents the reconsideration of minority rights, the limitation of military intervention in politics and the consolidation of a free civil society as the main steps that should be adopted by Turkey in order to be accepted as a member state in the EU (1999A1).
-Most liberal-oriented US newspapers also argue it already had a positive influence on minority rights, particularly for the Kurds (1999E14, 1999E15) and that it is "expected to strengthen" Turkish politicians "who favour democratic reforms (1999E3, 1999E4).
+The Egyptian and American texts additionally claim the "candidate status" incentivises Turkey to democratise.
+The Egyptian press presents the reconsideration of minority rights, the limitation of military intervention in politics and the consolidation of a free civil society as the main steps that Turkey should adopt in order to be accepted as an EU member state (1999A1).
+Most liberal-oriented US newspapers also argue it already had a positive influence on minority rights - particularly for the Kurds (1999E14, 1999E15) - and that it is "expected to strengthen" Turkish politicians "who favour democratic reforms (1999E3, 1999E4).

-As for "nationalism", the Egyptian texts present Turkey's willingness to access the EU as a reconsideration of the nationalist/authoritarian tenets of the Republic (1999A1; 1999A2).
+As for "nationalism", the Egyptian sources present Turkey's willingness to access the EU as a reconsideration of the nationalist/authoritarian tenets of the Republic (1999A1; 1999A2).